ScroogeD2/owmidiconverter/README.md

 # Overwatch MIDI converter
 A tool for converting MIDI files into Overwatch workshop arrays.
 [Read more](https://workshop.elohell.gg/UyppVEAxuslMuna/Overwatch+MIDI+Pianist/)
-All Overwatch text languages are supported (See [Known Issues](#known-issues) for a note about Japanese and Chinese).
+All Overwatch text languages are supported (See [Known issues](#known-issues) for a note about Japanese and Chinese).

 If you have any feedback, bug reports, or if you just want to say hello, you can contact me on Discord: ScroogeD#5147